 When the specific disaster we are coping with has ended, psychological consequences may persist, as well as the fear of recurrence.
 It is important to seek support right afterwards, from people who understand what you have experienced — others in similar situations or mental health professionals.

-In 2020, we have already experienced heat waves, rampant fires and evacuations, and smoke, all on top of ongoing sheltering-in-place due to COVID-19.
+As a community, we have experienced heat waves, rampant fires and evacuations, and smoke, all on top of ongoing stressors.
 The confluence of events is enough to make anyone feel overwhelmed and naturally ask, “When will this end?
 What’s next?
 Should I move?”
 There are no easy answers to these questions.
 In the short run, we need to focus on our own safety and well being, and help those around us.
 We will get through this current crisis, together!
 This too shall pass.

 Dealing with uncertainty requires embracing a “new world” mindset

 - Control the things we can control: That includes right now, plans for today, and the near future.
 When we feel overwhelmed by thoughts about the future, it helps to take things moment by moment, day by day.
-Having a balanced daily routine with enough self care, sleep, movement, and some socially distanced connection is especially important right now.
+Having a balanced daily routine with enough self care, sleep, movement, and social connection is especially important right now.

-- Stay positive: The glass is half full these days, with the amount of COVID-19 restrictions, fear, and climate events we are facing.
+- Stay positive and take action: It may seem that the glass is half empty these days.
 If we see the glass as half empty we make that true.
 “If you think you can, or you think you can’t, it’s true.”
 Our hopeful attitude and proactive actions are critical to building a better future—we can mitigate climate damage, both in personal actions and in who we elect and influence.
 If we don’t stay positive, we cannot be part of the solution.